-188 17 CFR 240.17a-3 and 17a-4.
-But see note 150 supro and accompanying text concerning delegation of data processing functions to the foreign brokerdealer.
+^{188 17} CFR 240.17a-3 and 17a-4.
+But see note 150 supra and accompanying text concerning delegation of data processing functions to the foreign brokerdealer.

-199 Of course, because the registered brokerdealer would "book" Rule 15a-6 trades as its own, it would be required to comply with the provisions of Rule 15c3-1, 17 CFR 240.15c3-1, the Commission's net capital rule, with respect to these transactions, and it would be responsible for receiving, delivering, and safeguarding funds and securities on behalf of the investors pursuant to Rule 15c3-3, 17 CFR 240.15c3-3.
+199 Of course, because the registered brokerdealer would "book" Rule 15a-6 trades as its own, it would be required to comply with the provisions of Rule 15c3-1, 17 CFR 240.15c3-1, the Commission's net capital rule, with respect to these transactions, and it would be responsible for receiving, delivering, and safeguarding funds and securities on behalf of the investors pursuent to Rule 15c3-3, 17 CFR 240.15c3-3.
 Merrill Lynch believed that it should be permissible for foreign custodian banks to handle the clearance and settlement of foreign securities transactions by the investors under the Rule.
-The Commission notes that Rule 15c3-3(c)(4), 17 CFR 240.15c3-3(c)(4), already permits the use of designated foreign control locations deemed satisfactory by the Commission for purposes of functions required of the registered broker-dealer in paragraph (a)(3)(iii)(A)are taken from the proposed rule, with some exceptions.190
+The Commission notes that Rule 15c3-3(c)(4), 17 CFR 240.15c3-3(c)(4), already permits the use of designated foreign control locations deemed satisfactory by the Commission for purposes of compliance with that rule.
+Sullivan & Cromwell spoke without elaboration of a registered broker-dealer that "introduced" its U.S. customers to a foreign broker-dealer.
+If this term signified the presence of an introducing-clearing relationship, where the foreign broker-dealer held U.S. customers' funds and securities, registration of the foreign broker-dealer would be required.
+See Part III.B. supra.